CheetahTemplate3/cheetah3/ANNOUNCE.rst

 What's new in CheetahTemplate3
 ==============================

-Contributor for this release is Adam Karpierz.
+Contributors for this release are Adam Karpierz and Jonathan Ross Rogers.

 What is CheetahTemplate3